 Fewer child marriages

-Every year, twelve million girls are married off before the age of 18.
+One in five girls around the world are married off before the age of 18.
 Sida supports Plan International, which works to reduce child marriage.
 In Bangladesh, half of all girls are married off before the age of 18.
 There, Plan International organises youth groups and engages fathers in gender equality work.

 About the work in Bangladesh on the Plan International website